 Why Are Depositions Necessary?

 Depositions are essential for several reasons.
 First, they help both parties gain information.
-They also act as an accountability tool since the statement is recorded in writing and video.
-As the witness, you need to have your story intact because you cannot change your narrative in court.
+They also act as an accountability tool since the statement is recorded in writing and often in video.
+As the witness, you need to have your facts intact because changing testimony in court may cause credibility issues.

-In instances where a key witness disappears, falls ill, or passes away during trial, depositions ensure that there is a reliable statement for the courts.
+When a key witness disappears, falls ill, or passes away during trial, depositions ensure a reliable statement for the courts.
 Lastly, depositions help you and other witnesses recall statements, especially if court proceedings take months or years to resolve.